SPONSORED ADVERTISING CONTENT

 When choosing a protein powder, keep these five key factors in mind:

 1. Sourced from Quality Protein: While protein can be sourced from rice, peas, or the milk of grain-fed cows, the purest and most digestible form of protein is grass-fed beef isolate.
-This type of protein is isolated from the beef through a process that separates it from fats and other components, resulting in a high-protein powder.
+This type of protein is isolated from the beef through a process that separates it from fats and other components, resulting in a high-quality protein powder.

 3. Delicious Taste & Texture: Protein powders can vary widely in taste and texture.
 Some plant-based proteins may have a grainier texture, while certain whey proteins might have a distinct aftertaste.
 However, many brands have made significant improvements in flavor and mixability.
 Look for products with positive reviews regarding taste and how well they dissolve.